rmy17/bioinf-struct/threshold.md

 where c is a constant.

 Otsu : It is a local version of Otsu's global threshold clustering.
 In the same way, the algorithm searches for the threshold that minimizes the intra-class variance, defined as a weighted sum of variances of the two classes.
 The local set is a circular ROI and the central pixel is tested against the Otsu threshold found for that region.

-Niblack[^NIB1986],[^SEZ2004]: This algorithm resume the local mean threshold and adds the standard deviation and two parameters.
-The first is the constant which multiply the standard deviation value.
-The default value is 0.2 for bright objects and -0.2 for dark objects.
-Any other number than 0 will change the default value.
-The second is the constant which subtracted the standard deviation value.
-This is an offset with a default value of 0.
-Any other number than 0 will change this value.
+Niblack[^NIB1986],[^SEZ2004]: It is an improved local mean threshold that adds the standard deviation and two constants.
+The first one mutiplies the standard deviation value -- the default value is 0.2 for bright objects and -0.2 for dark objects.
+The second substracts the standard deviation value.

 `pixel = ( pixel >  mean + k * standard deviation - c) ? object : background`

 Sauvola[^SAU2000]: It is an improvement on the Niblack method, especially for stained and badly illuminated documents.
-It adapts the contribution of the standard deviation.
+It adapts the contribution of the standard deviation in an adaptive manner.

 `pixel = ( pixel > mean * ( 1 + k * ( standard deviation / r - 1 ) ) ) ? object : background`